mapeditor/tiled/docs/manual/automapping.rst

 adding all the straight parts and afterwards another rule will correct the corners to make them also fit the given tileset.
 After the shoreline has been added, the waters will be marked as unwalkable for the game engine.
-Last but not least the grass should be tiles should be made random by using 5 different grass tiles.
+Last but not least the grass should be made random by using 5 different grass tiles.

 .. figure:: images/automapping/TheManaWorld/before.png